zazaho/SimImg/README.md

 It attempts to do the most expensive calculations in parallel making optimal use of the CPU capabilities.

+I have seen quite a variety of 'success', meaning that some algorithm detects matches that I myself would also call a match.
+It depends a lot on the set of images that one uses as input.
+I find it useful to play around a bit with selecting different algorithms and playing with the numerical limits.
+To help with this, the tooltip of the limit selectors will tell you at which value the first match happens and at which value more than 10 matches are found.

+In my experience, for the purpose of detecting the most interesting similar holiday pictures the "ahash" and "phash" algorithms can be useful but the "hvs5hash" in the similar colours gives the best results.

+The other conditions should be considered optional to further limit the shown matches.

 # Credit
 This project uses the following open source packages: